Víctor Claver: Attempt to return to Spain

 In August 2015, he had a deal with Baskonia, but Valencia using the right of first refusal, matched the offer, and kept his rights in Spain.
 Baskonia obviously was not eager to pay a buy out to Valencia, but the Spanish forward did not want to play in his old team.
 According to reports, he did not want to play in a team which in the next season was going to compete in the second-tier level EuroCup, which led to Claver signing with a team outside the Spanish borders.

 Lokomotiv Kuban (2015–2016)

 On 2 September 2015, the Russian team Lokomotiv Kuban announced a one-year deal with Claver for the 2015–16 season.

 FC Barcelona (2016–2021)

 On 20 July 2016, he signed a three-year deal with FC Barcelona Lassa, after his new team reached an agreement with Valencia for acquiring his rights.
 On 2 July 2019, he extended his contract with FC Barcelona through 2022.
 On 12 July 2021, Claver officially parted ways with the club after five years.

-Return to Valencia (2021–present)
+Return to Valencia (2021–2024)

 On 13 July 2021, he signed a three-year deal with Valencia and he plays again for his hometown Valencia.

+On 1 July 2024, Claver announced his retirement from professional basketball.